-Getting the Most From Long-Term Travel and Living
+How to Get the Most From Long-Term Travel Abroad

 There is something hopelessly romantic about the idea of becoming a modern-day nomad.
 Who among travel aficionados would not swap a short vacation and a looming return flight for the ability to wake up each day in a new location?
 Goodbye cubicle, hello freedom.